 This leads to engineering recommendations that speed limits should normally be set at around the 85th or 90th percentile speed of traffic under good conditions.
 There may well be some of the very safest drivers somewhat above the 90th percentile.
 If you are interested in stealth results in your neighborhood, contact the Safety Division.

 Odd / Even Parking

-The Town of Framingham enforces a year-round odd / even side parking restriction program.
+The City of Framingham enforces a year-round odd / even side parking restriction program.
 During even years parking is allowed on the even-numbered side of streets from January 1st to December 31st.
 During odd years parking is allowed on the odd-numbered side from January 1st to December 31st.
 Centrally located signs displaying odd or even restrictions according to the year exist in 22 locations throughout town.
-Yearly changes are broadcast through the media and with the town's rapid telephone notification system.
+Yearly changes are broadcast through the media and with the City's rapid telephone notification system.

 This restriction is enforced on a block-by-block basis.
 An exception to this would be (for example) if during an even year, a street has several blocks of intersecting streets along its length and 1 block between intersecting streets had preexisting town signs prohibiting parking year-round on the even-numbered side, residents could legally park on the odd-numbered side - only for that affected block - regardless of odd or even years.

 When a snow emergency is declared by the Mayor, parking is prohibited on all arterial roads in town.
 These roads are posted with red and white signs.
 View a list of arterial roads.

 Residents and motorists are advised to seek off-street parking during town snow plowing operations, as any vehicle obstructing or interfering with plowing operations is subject to ticketing and towing regardless of existing parking regulations for that particular street.